anmol-fzr/better-auth-tanstack/README.md

 #### Unoptimistic example

 Unoptimistic example with `useActionState` to show loaders for updating a user's name.
 Set `optimisticMutate` to `false` in the `AuthQueryProvider` props to disable optimistic cache updates.
 Sends a request to `/api/auth/update-user` then updates the user in the Tanstack Query cache after the request is successful.
-Then revalidates the session by sending another request to `/api/auth/get-session`.
+Then revalidates the session by refetching.
 ```tsx
 "use client"